By the end of this section, you will be able to:

 WINNING THE WAR

 When the United States declared war on Germany in April 1917, the Allied forces were close to exhaustion.
 Great Britain and France had already indebted themselves heavily in the procurement of vital American military supplies.
-Now, facing near-certain defeat, a British delegation to Washington, DC, requested immediate troop reinforcements to boost Allied spirits and help crush German fighting morale, which was already weakened by short supplies on the frontlines and hunger on the home front.
+Now, facing a possible defeat, a British delegation to Washington, DC, requested immediate troop reinforcements to boost Allied spirits and help crush German fighting morale, which was already weakened by short supplies on the frontlines and hunger on the home front.
 Wilson agreed and immediately sent 200,000 American troops in June 1917.
 These soldiers were placed in “quiet zones” while they trained and prepared for combat.

 By March 1918, the Germans had won the war on the eastern front.
 The Russian Revolution of the previous year had not only toppled the hated regime of Tsar Nicholas II but also ushered in a civil war from which the Bolshevik faction of Communist revolutionaries under the leadership of Vladimir Lenin emerged victorious.
 Weakened by war and internal strife, and eager to build a new Soviet Union, Russian delegates agreed to a generous peace treaty with Germany.
 Thus emboldened, Germany quickly moved upon the Allied lines, causing both the French and British to ask Wilson to forestall extensive training to U.S. troops and instead commit them to the front immediately.
 Although wary of the move, Wilson complied, ordering the commander of the American Expeditionary Force, General John “Blackjack” Pershing, to offer U.S. troops as replacements for the Allied units in need of relief.
 By May 1918, Americans were fully engaged in the war (Figure 23.15).